Best Practices: The Inviting/Gifting Cycle

 The following are the major steps to the inviting and gifting experience with Alyce:

-1. On Alyce’s website, you upload the name, email address, and any additional information of the person to whom you want to send a gift invitation via Alyce.
+1. On your Alyce Dashboard, you will upload the name, email address, and any additional information about the person to whom you want to send a gift invitation via Alyce.